Support

 ## FAQs {#faqs}

 The **Carbon Calculator** is the product offered by Mastercard to enable the issuer to help their environmentally conscious consumers understand how their spending behavior impacts carbon emissions.
 The **Carbon Calculator API** is the set of services that allows the issuer to do so.
-There are two integration options available depending on how the payment transactions are processed for the payment cards issued by an issuer.
-You can choose either one of them or both depending upon your situation and need.

 Following are these options: